 To develop a model of sustainable tourism in the mountain areas across Nepal, that can also be replicated across mountain regions of the world.
-The organization has plans to develop Annapurna Next and Kathmandu Next.
+HMSP has plans to develop Annapurna Next and Kathmandu Next.

 To create centers which will tackle ongoing challenges in various locations and provide inspiration for change.